junrrein/pdfslicer/README.md

 # About

-PDF Slicer is a simple app for extracting pages out of a PDF document as a single file.
+PDF Slicer is a simple application for extracting and rotating pages of a PDF document, with full undo/redo support.

 ![](docs/readme-screenshot-1.png)